Closed-Loop Koopman Operator Approximation

-Table~\ref{tab:score} shows that the most important factor for attaining a high prediction score is the use of the closed-loop prediction error for scoring.
+Table~\ref{tab:score} shows that, among the Koopman models, the most important factor for attaining a high prediction score is the use of the closed-loop prediction error for scoring.
 For the \textit{QUBE-Servo} system, the choice to use the closed-loop or plant Koopman matrix for regularization is not critical, as long as a sufficiently small regularization coefficient is chosen.
-However, it must be noted that identifying the open-loop plant directly with EDMD and wrapping the model with the known controller for scoring requires knowledge of the controller and measurements of the controller output, which may not be available.
+However, it must be noted that identifying the open-loop plant directly with EDMD and wrapping the model with the known controller for scoring requires knowledge of the controller and measurements of the controller output, just like the proposed closed-loop approach.
 If knowledge of the controller is already assumed, then using the proposed closed-loop method is preferable, as it avoids the possibility of bias in the models.
 Furthermore, in the proposed closed-loop Koopman operator approximation approach both $\mbf{U}^\mathrm{f}$ and $\mbf{U}^\mathrm{p}$ are available as optimization variables.
 This additional flexibility allows additional knowledge of the closed-loop system and plant to be incorporated into the optimization problem.
 For example, the closed-loop system could be constrained to be asymptotically stable~\cite{dahdah_system_2022}.
 Alternatively, known properties of the closed-loop system or plant could be incorporated by constraining the poles to a particular region~\cite{chilali_1999_robust}.
+A distinct advantage of CL~EDMD over CL~ARX is that it is constraint-based, meaning that it does not require transfer matrix multiplication or pseudoinversion to obtain an estimate of the plant system.
+Due to the nature of the constraints, the identified plant system will always be of a lower dimension than the closed-loop system.
 The advantages and disadvantages of each approach are summarized in Table~\ref{tab:pro_con}.